a-gram/audioneex/README.md

 Audioneex-OS is an audio content recognition engine specifically designed for real-time applications.
-It is general purpose, based on content-agnostic algorithms and runs on desktop, server, mobile and embedded devices.
+It is general purpose, based on content-agnostic algorithms and runs on all kinds of devices, from big servers to mobile and embedded.

 Features